-Course Work in Political Studies
+Course Work in Politics

 Beginning in Fall 2022, the Politics program will introduce a new core curriculum and set of moderation requirements.
 The new core curriculum includes the following required course--The Politics of Citizenship--and three thematic core courses (of which students take two): Authority, Equality, Freedom; Nations, Regimes, Societies; and Anarchy, Violence, Power.
 Students should consult their advisors to decide which of the new core courses they should take to complete their moderation requirements.